 Examining My Feelings

-I’m not foolish though, having a kid isn’t something I’d just rush into!
-Especially after having been adamant about not wanting kids for so long.
-I definitely wanted to take some time to examine these new feelings before broaching the subject with my boyfriend.
-Do I really want my own child or could I be happy having his daughter part time?
-What about being around her made me want to have kids of my own?
+Having a kid isn’t something to rush into, especially after being adamant about not wanting kids for so long.
+I took time to examine these new feelings.
+Do I want my own child, or could I be happy having his daughter part-time?
+What about being around her made me want to have my own kids?
 Why have I been so opposed to the idea of children?

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.

 9 thoughts on “To Have or Not Have Children: Will I Change My Mind About Having a Baby?”

 This was really strange for me!
 I don’t have kids, don’t want kids and never have.
 The sentence I hate kids has left my mouth more than once so it was really interesting to heat that you did change your mind! x